xiaolu1211/junranpeng.github.io/_pages/about.md

 # 📖 Educations
-- *2024.08 - (now)*, Assistant Professor in the School of Artificial Intelligence, Shandong University.
+- *2024.08 - (now)*, Assistant Professor in the Inspur School of Artificial Intelligence, Shandong University.
 - *2017.09 - 2023.07*, Ph.D in the Institute of Automation, Chinese Academy of Sciences, under the supervision of Prof. [Zhaoxiang Zhang](https://zhaoxiangzhang.net/).
 - *2013.09 - 2017.07*, B.E. in the school of Information Science and Engineering, Shandong University.